smart-on-fhir/smart-on-fhir.github.io/tutorials/server-quick-start/index.md

 title: SMART on FHIR -- Tutorials -- Server Quick-start
 ---

-# Quick-start: Making your EHR SMART
+# Tutorials - Quick-start: Making your EHR SMART

 This is a getting-started guide for Health IT systems looking to support pluggable apps using SMART on FHIR.
 We'll take you through the process of allowing your users to launch